-If your MacBook Pro is running hotter then you would like, this guide will show you something you can try to fix the issue.
+If your MacBook Pro is running hotter then you would like, this guide will show you how to install rubber feet to reduce operating temperatures.

 No tools required.